jvehent/jvehent.org/_posts/2021-06-25-managing_remotely.md

 It's been a tough year.
 And for many, it's been their first year of remote work.
 The saying goes that pandemic-work-from-home is not work-from-home, which is true, and we are dealing with an extreme level of isolation.
 But it is also true that being fully remote, even outside a pandemic, can make you feel very detached from your team.

 Managers can help break the isolation by creating a culture of open communication.
 Everyone should feel safe to share their ideas, feedback and comments on everyone else's work.
 And they should do so in a polite, professional and respectful manner.
-The role of the manager in these conversation is to moderate and empower.
+The role of the manager in these conversations is to moderate and empower.

 Moderation is needed to make progress on difficult topics, keeping the conversation on track and making sure everyone gets a say.
-Some technical features of modern video-conferencing systems can help with that, such as the "raise hand" feature in Google Meet, but it remains the role of the moderator to ensure even the quieter members of the team have an opportunity to share their thoughts.
-There's a balance to be found here, as you don't want aggressive debates, but you also don't want dull meeting where no one speaks up.
+Some technical features of modern video-conferencing systems can help, such as the "raise hand" feature in Google Meet, but it remains the role of the moderator to ensure even the quieter members of the team have an opportunity to share their thoughts.
+There's a balance to be found: you want passionate debates, but not aggressive ones, and certainly not dull meeting where no one speaks up.

-Empowerment supports the less vocal members of the team into speaking up and sharing their ideas by creating a safe environment.
-And if they are not yet comfortable doing so in a large group setting, should allow them to pass that feedback through their manager, or through any other channel (email, doc comments, etc).
-What you want to watch for here is making sure these comments are heard and taken into account, not just silently discarded.
-Praise people who spent extra time providing feedback and comments on their peers work, and create that culture of safe and healthy communication within the team.
-It's a muscle, the more you use it, the stronger it gets.
+Empowerment supports the less vocal members of the team into speaking up and sharing their ideas by creating safe environments.
+And if they are not yet comfortable doing so in a large group setting, which is okay, allow them to pass that feedback through you, or through any other communication channel (email, doc comments, etc).
+You want to make sure all comments are heard and taken into account, and not just silently discarded.
+Praise people who spend extra time providing feedback and comments on their peers work, and create that culture of safe and healthy collaboration within the team.
+It's a muscle: the more you use it, the stronger it gets.

 Compared to in-person communication, all remote communication channels are slow and frustrating to use in group settings.
 It's not pleasant to get interrupted when in-person, but it's even worse in video-conferencing because there's absolutely no way for two people to speak at the same time.
-As a manager, it is critical to establish respectful communication patterns within your team, or you run into the risk of isolating folks even further.
+As a manager, establish respectful communication patterns within your team, or you may run into the risk of isolating folks even further.

 # 4. Mentor explicitely and implicitely

-I often hear the concern that junior folks need to be in the office to grow into senior role, while senior folks may have acquired the maturity to be remote.
+I often hear the concern that junior members need to be in the office to grow into senior role, while senior folks may have acquired the maturity to be remote.
 And while I agree that in-person learning is generally better than remote-learning, I do think both can work quite well under the right structure.
+After all, I have personally grown tremendously over the past decade, and I've been entirely remote the whole time.

 Regardless of the geographic strategy, healthy teams naturally mentor junior folks implicitely.
-When they join the team, members of the team will take turns in training and teaching what they know to the junior members.
-This often does not require a predefined structure, and is simply a normal dynamic of a healthy team. (a corollary is that unhealthy teams often lack this implicit mentoring culture).
+When they join the team, senior members will take turns to train and teach what they know to junior members.
+This often does not require a predefined structure, and is simply a natural dynamic of a healthy team. (a corollary is that unhealthy teams often lack this implicit mentoring culture).

 But remote settings make this implicit mentoring harder and more costly.
 It still happens, of course, as junior members collaborate with senior members.
-But the junior members won't be able to listen in on office conversations the senior members may be having.
-They won't be able to peak in those architecture meetings.
+But the junior members won't be able to listen in on office conversations.
+They won't be able to peek at those architecture meetings.
 They won't acquire historical knowledge over lunch.
+And so on...

 So in addition to implicit mentoring, it is also critical to have explicit mentoring in place.
 New members of the team should have at least two senior members assigned as mentors.
 They should have regular meetings with them where they can ask questions, acquire the history, propose ideas, etc.

 Why two mentors?
 Because you want to reduce the impact of mentoring as much as possible.
-And you want to make it possible for the mentee to round-robin their questions so they don't feel like they are always bothering the same person.
+And you want to make it possible for the mentees to round-robin their questions so they don't feel like they are always bothering the same person.

 And as a manager, check-in on the mentee and mentors regularly to make sure the relationship is healthy and productive.
 Mentees should feel supported, have their questions answered, and get a sense of growth.
 Mentors should find the mentoring load adequate and get a sense of pride from helping grow the next generation.